sbelajevs/xenny/README.md

 About
 =====

-Simple Klondike Solitaire game for windows.
+Simple Klondike Solitaire game for windows, v0.0.2.
-Version 0.0.1.

 Dependencies
 ============